SolardiaX/CyInstaller/docs/modules.rst

       |- src2.py
       |- ...

-The configration may looks like:
+The configuration may looks like:

 .. code-block:: yaml